top of page

 All participants will be required to wear their neckerchief which will provide them with access to their allocated activity on a particular day and time slot.

-Some activities will be restricted by participant size but there are no age restrictions.
+Some activities will be restricted by participant size.Our aircraft flight (flex wing) will be for 14-17 aged participants.
 Don't worry, there's plenty to do.

 There will be both daytime and evening activities.